zedlopez/ifm/Writing with Inform.md

 >     Instead of examining something (called the whatever):
 >     	"[The whatever] may be a trick of the mist."
 >
-> which might produce "The lamp-post may be a trick of the mist.", or "Trevor may be a trick of the mist.", or "The soldiers may be a trick of the mist."
-The "The" in the wording is replaced by whatever definite article applies, if any.
+> which might produce ``The lamp-post may be a trick of the mist.``, or ``Trevor may be a trick of the mist.``, or ``The soldiers may be a trick of the mist.`` The `The` in the wording is replaced by whatever definite article applies, if any.

 This may not look very useful, because why not simply put "the", or whatever, into the ordinary text?
 The answer is that there are times when we do not know in advance which object will be involved.
-For instance, as we shall later see, there is a special value called "the noun" which is the thing to which the player's current command is applied (thus, if the player typed ``TAKE BALL``, it will be the ball).
+For instance, as we shall later see, there is a special value called `the noun` which is the thing to which the player's current command is applied (thus, if the player typed ``TAKE BALL``, it will be the ball).
 So:

 	After taking something in the Classroom:
 		"You find [a noun]."

-might produce replies like "You find a solid rubber ball.", "You find an ink-stained blouse.", "You find some elastic bands.", or even "You find Mr Polycarp." (the school's pet hamster, perhaps).
+might produce replies like ``You find a solid rubber ball.``, ``You find an ink-stained blouse.``, ``You find some elastic bands.``, or even ``You find Mr Polycarp.`` (the school's pet hamster, perhaps).

 ## Text with numbers